Donald Innis: Floating Airport

 While designing terminal one of San Diego's Lindberg airport, Innis realized that the airport could not expand to meet future needs while at its current location.
 A new airport site would need to be close to the current airport and population centers and accessible.
 There was only one answer.
 It would need to be built on the water.
 To achieve a platform large enough to operate an international airport (about 1,200 acres), the technology needed to be invented to float that kind of structure.

 In 1992, Float, Incorporated was founded by Innis and three partners to develop this plan.
 A concrete structure using air for buoyancy became Innis’ PSP (pneumatic stabilized platform) patent.
 The PSP technology Innis invented uses air movement to reduce wave loads and distribute them through the platform, a platform that could be used to house offshore airports, oil and gas production facilities, floating islands, military bases, and additional real estate for coastal cities.
 The technology enables the platform to extract energy from ocean waves to create electricity and is less costly than most currently used large open ocean platforms.

 In August 1995, the Naval Surface Warfare Center Carderock Division took an interest in the PSP's potential to serve as a floating military base and awarded Float Inc. a contract with the Defense Advanced Research Project Agency (DARPA) to test PSP.
 Extensive numerical modeling was performed along with two series of wave tank tests.
 The second series of tests at 1/48 scale was focused on air exchange.
 A final scientific report on the test results was submitted to the Office of Naval Research (ONR) in December 2000.
 Although it has been tested and proven by the Navy, the idea has not yet found favor with short-sighted San Diego bureaucracy, although Innis and his associates at Float Inc. continue to pursue it.

 The idea has recently gained more support in the scientific community, including by the man widely considered the dean of world ocean scientists, Dr. Walter Munk, who holds the Secretary of the Navy/Chief of Naval Operations Chair at the Scripps Institution of Oceanography at UC San Diego.
 However, current plans by San Diego officials only exist to demolish the existing airport structures and rebuild new terminals in their place in their current land-locked location.

 Personal life

 In 1962, Innis married teacher and flower designer, Virginia Maples.
 The couple has three children, Christina Jean Innis, Donald Innis Jr., and Cynthia Ona Innis.
 Virginia Innis died in February 2007 from injuries resulting from a car accident.
 She is buried at El Camino Memorial Park in San Diego.

-Innis still resides in San Diego and continues his passion for sailing and is a longtime member of the San Diego Yacht Club.
+Innis still resides in San Diego and continues his passion for sailing and is a longtime member of San Diego Yacht Club.
 Innis also continues to work every day at Float Inc. striving to realize the dream of a floating airport and/or floating real estate.